lk-geimfari/lk-geimfari.github.io/_posts/2023-08-04-solid-principles-for-solid-devs.md

 In this example, the `NotificationService` class is closed for modification because we can add new notification methods without changing the existing code.
 For instance, if we want to add a new `SMSNotification` class, we can simply create a new class that extends the `Notification` class and implement the `send` method.
-Such design allows us to add new notification methods without changing the existing code.
+Such a design allows us to add new notification methods without changing the existing code.

 ## Liskov Substitution Principle

 The LSP states that a subclass should be substitutable for its superclass without changing the correctness of the program.
-In other words, if we replace an instance of a superclass with an instance of its subclass, the program should still behave correctly.
+In other words, if we replace an instance of a superclass with an instance of its subclass, the program should still behave as expected.

 Let's take a look at the following example which violates the *LSP*: